Alleys & Ruins no. 147, Dequindre Couch (2015, Detroit, MI, 11pm)

 I laugh too, and explain briefly what I wanna do.
 And I ask what the gang situation is like around here.
 Sam has a unique way of breaking up words in the middle, and adding emphasis to the second half.
 “Well, I’m the care-Taker… been here 30 years, this is my neighborhood.
 Seen it all change – used to play ball on the street.
 I can give you access – you take all the pictures you want! – just buy me a beer!”

 I tell him I’m gonna explore a little and if I see something I wanna shoot tonight, I’ll buy him a beer.
 I walk through the ruins of an old lamb skin factory and I’m not surprised to find a thousand great locations.
-But one in particular grabs me: a once elegant couch sits quietly among the rubble, framed beautifully.
+But one in particular grabs me: a once elegant couch sits quietly among the rubble, framed beautifully by a literal hole in the wall.
 Behind it, the interior of the building is now a budding forest.

 That was only 4 months ago.
 He nods, “Mmm-hmm”